 As well as his wheelchair basketball success, off the court in 2012 Gregg was one of eight players from the GB U22 Team to receive the great honour of being selected to carry the Paralympic Flag into the stadium at the Opening Ceremony of the London Paralympic Games.

+Gregg was part of the team that claimed a bronze medal at the Rio 2016 Paralympic Games.
 Outside of wheelchair basketball, Gregg enjoys playing the drums and table tennis.

 Show your support for Gregg Warburton by sharing their bio!